RV Air Conditioning Troubleshooting Guide

 What to do

-Dirty filters in your AC could be responsible for all those bad smells settling in the RV.
+Dirty filters in your AC could be responsible for all those nasty smells settling in the RV.
 Filters need occasional changing, and if you’ve never done it or have replaced them a long time ago, your filters most likely need changing.

 Aside from changing the filters, clear the radiator unit of your AC as well.
 It may also be a source of the odors.

-The RV AC unit is constantly running
+The RV AC unit is Constantly Running

 If you one day discover that your AC runs when it shouldn’t, then there may be a problem with it.